What’s the best heat source for my tiny space?

 SMALL WOOD STOVES

-The majority of the tiny wood stoves on the market are for the Marine industry for use on sail boats, cabin boats and canal boats.
+Over the years there are an increasing number of suitable small wood stoves for tiny spaces.
+Some are made for the Marine industry for use on sail boats, cabin boats and canal boats.
+Other stoves, like our line of small wood stoves, are made specifically for Tiny Spaces.
 These stoves are small, lightweight and produce enough heat as a backup heat source or a primary heat source for a small space.
-My favorite tiny wood stove is the Hobbit.
-It’s not as light as other models but it has a higher heat output and a longer burn time.
-Here are some pros and cons of wood as a heat source:

 PROS of WOOD HEAT

 WIDELY AVAILABLE FUEL SOURCE.
 Fire wood is abundant.
 Take a stroll through the woods and you will see an abundance of down, dead and dry firewood.
 (A short personal rant: we harvest too many live trees for fuel-wood!
 We need to utilize the fuel that is already dead!)

 CONS to WOOD HEAT